django-authlib - Authentication utils for Django¶

 BACKWARDS INCOMPATIBLE Replaced the email registration functionality of referencing users with arbitrary payloads.
 This allows not only verifying the email address but also additional data which may or may not be related to the user in question.
 On the other hand the comparison of

-timestamps is gone, which means that links may be reused as long as less thanmax_age
+last_logintimestamps is gone, which means that links may be reused as long as less thanmax_ageseconds have passed.
+This makes it even more important to keepmax_agesmall.
+The change mostly affects the functions inauthlib.email.

 0.7 (2018-11-04)¶